emmanuelgjr/2025LLMTop10Mapping/CVECWE.md

-# OWASP Top 10 for Large Language Model Applications 2025  Mapping to CVE and CWE
+# OWASP Top 10 for Large Language Model Applications 2025  Mapped to CVE and CWE

-This document maps vulnerabilities from the OWASP Top 10 for LLM Applications 2025 to corresponding Common Vulnerabilities and Exposures (CVEs) and Common Weakness Enumerations (CWEs).
+This repo maps vulnerabilities from the OWASP Top 10 for LLM Applications 2025 to corresponding Common Vulnerabilities and Exposures (CVEs) and Common Weakness Enumerations (CWEs).
 This mapping provides insight into attack vectors, mitigation strategies, and security frameworks.
+We understand vulnerabilities in the wild are coming up every day, use the mapping as a reference and keep vigilant on new developments.

 ## Table of Contents
 1. [LLM01:2025 Prompt Injection](https://genai.owasp.org/)